 Next, the insurer will have contractors (often preferred contractors that the insurer has worked with before) provide estimates on the work.
 This is how the insurer evaluates your Dwelling coverage claim.
 If you decide to work with your own contractor, you may have to make up the difference in costs on your own.

 If there are any jobs missing from the Scope of Work, you can also find yourself short.
-Take the time to review the Scope of Work and talk to the adjuster if there are repairs you believe should be made that haven’t been included.
+Take the time to review the Scope of Work and talk to the adjuster if there are repairs you believe should be made that have not been included.

 What happens when someone else causes damage to your property?
-Whether it’s a tenant or a neighbor, they can be liable for damages they’ve caused to your property, but the legal process for receiving compensation can be lengthy and full of uncertainty.
+Whether it is a tenant or a neighbor, they can be liable for damages they’ve caused to your property, but the legal process for receiving compensation can be lengthy and full of uncertainty.

 Instead, you can make a claim with your insurance company to cover the damage.
 The insurer can then pursue the third-party (or their insurer) for damages.
 In cases where renters cause damage to a property you own, tenants can be sued for accidentally starting a fire, but the process will be much easier if they have renter’s insurance.

-Don’t let complications hurt your claim.
-Get help if you’ve run into a roadblock and negotiate with the insurer.
+Do not let complications hurt your claim.
+Get help if you have run into a roadblock and negotiate with the insurer.